 The objective of the NEWW Legal Fellowship Program was to strengthen the capacity of women lawyers at the beginning of their careers, and women’s organizations throughout CEE/NIS, to advocate more effectively for women’s human rights on the local, national, regional and international levels.

 Launched in 1997, the Legal Fellowship Program supported 20 Fellows from 12 countries throughout CEE/NIS.
 Generally, NEWW Fellows’ worked on issues such as domestic violence, trafficking of women, labor discrimination, and strengthening women’s political participation in CEE/NIS.
-Click here to find out more about NEWW Fellow
+Click here to find out more about NEWW Fellows

 The objective of the NEWW Economic and Social Policy Fellowship Program was to provide intensive training and networking opportunities for women throughout CEE/NIS working to achieve economic and social justice for women in the region.